How Turing parasites expand the computational landscape of digital life: The bit-guesser model, step by step

 Guessers accumulate reward over time ($\rho(t)$) as described in the main text.
 If this reward is kept positive, the guesser survives.
-If this reward doubles a ``metabolic load'' ($\rho > 2n\rho_0$), the guesser gets replicated (Supporting Figure \ref{fig:SM1}b) and produces a new guesser with the same $n$.
+If this reward doubles a ``metabolic load'' ($\rho > 2n\rho_0$), the guesser gets replicated (Fig.\ \ref{supFig:1}b) and produces a new guesser with the same $n$.
 This new guesser occupies a random position of the ecosystem.
 This random position might be empty or occupied by another guesser.
 In this case, the older guesser is substituted by the new one.
-If $\rho(t) < 0$, the guesser dies (Supporting Figure \ref{fig:SM1}c).
-Its spot in the ecosystem is occupied by a $0$-guesser (i.e. an empty space).
-When computing the average complexity of an environment (i.e. the average $n$ of the guessers contained), empty spaces are scored as a $0$-guesser.
-This is how ecosystem complexity in Figure 5 of the main text drops to $0$.
+If $\rho(t) < 0$, the guesser dies (Fig.\ \ref{supFig:1}c).
+Its spot in the ecosystem is occupied by a $0$-guesser (i.e.\ an empty space).
+When computing the average complexity of an environment (i.e.\ the average $n$ of the guessers contained), empty spaces are scored as a $0$-guesser.
+This is how ecosystem complexity in Fig.\ \ref{fig:5} of the main text drops to $0$.

 Besides $m$, experiments with simple ecosystems have fixed values of other model parameters such as $\alpha$ and $\rho_0$.
 Together, they determine what guesser complexity survives and which dies off.
 For example, very stringent environments have large $\alpha$ and they offer very little reward per guessed bit (as compared to the cost of attempting a guess).
 In these cases, more complex guessers (which make more correct guesses per attempt) might be favored.
 Furthermore, in the current paper we have introduced a static parasite to such environments (subsection III.C of the main text).
-This also affects what guessers survive, as shown in Figure 5. \\
+This also affects what guessers survive, as shown in Fig.\ \ref{fig:5}. \\